Cillers-com/bluetext/intro.md

 2. If there is no relevant Blueprint, you are on your own and should not continue this workflow.
 If there is a blueprint, read it's documentation resource at `bluetext://blueprints/<blueprint-id>`.
 3. If the blueprint contains instructions to run a code-gen-module, fetch the documentation for it `bluetext://code-gen-modules/<module-id>`.
 4. Follow the instructions provided by the blueprint.
 Run scripts and modules as instructed by the blueprint, don't just tell the user to do that.
 5. Specify which blueprint the module is based on in the info section.
-E.g. `info: "React web application (blueprint: web-app)"`.
+E.g. `info: "React web application (blueprint: react-web-app)"`.
 6. Check if the generated code fulfills the user's requirements, or if some adjustments need to be made, e.g. some functionality may need to be implemented in the added module's code.
 7. If the values_and_secrets.defaults.yaml script was updated, run it, don't just tell the user to do it.

 ### Updating a Polytope module
-1. Check if the module is based on a Blueprint by checking if the `info` attribute contains a specification of which blueprint it is based on, e.g. `info: ... (blueprint: web-app)`.
+1. Check if the module is based on a Blueprint by checking if the `info` attribute contains a specification of which blueprint it is based on, e.g. `info: ... (blueprint: react-web-app)`.
 2. If it does not specify that it is based on a blueprint, you are on your own and should not continue this workflow.
 If it is based on a blueprint, read it's documentation resources at `bluetext://blueprints/<blueprint-id>`.
 3. Follow all the instructions that are relevant to updating the module.